-We are Actively Screening Children with Spinal Cord Injuries for Participation in RECOVERY-BASED Therapies and Research
+We are Actively Screening Children and Adolescents with Spinal Cord Injuries for Participation in Recovery-based Therapies and Research.

 Every child wants to move.
 In fact, activity is the hallmark of childhood.
 Children want to roll, run, sit up, kick a ball and play.
 When these abilities are taken away due to an injury, such as with spinal cord injury, a cascade of effects is seen, paralysis being the most obvious.

 We use new knowledge about how the spinal cord works, gained from research, to promote movement below the level of injury.
 Our focus is on retraining the nervous system at every stage of recovery so that kids can get back to the business of moving.

 Every time a child does a “first”, something that they have not been able to do since injury – whether sitting, stacking a block, or kicking a ball – we are inspired as scientists and clinicians, to keep moving forward in our mission to help all kids kick paralysis.

 Parents often ask us, “Is there any hope?”

 Recovery from paralysis is the sole focus of our clinical and research programs.
 That means that our therapies are directed at promoting recovery after injury.
 That means that our research is directed at finding ways to promote recovery after injury or to promote development in those injured at a very young age.
 The benefits of neuromuscular recovery also include improved health and quality of life for the child.